hafizmujadidKhalid/The-Road-Warior-oreilly-kata-2023/ADRs/ADR000 - madr-template.md

 ## Context and Problem Statement

-PA Data Platform humans should have it easy to create ADRs and should not spend time choosing an ADR format.
+We should have it easy to create ADRs and should not spend time choosing an ADR format.
 The goal is to standardize on a suitable template and share it.

 <!-- This is an optional element.
 Feel free to remove. -->
 ## Decision Drivers

-* Template is short / not to long.
+* Template is short / not too long.
 The effort for creating an ADR should be less than 5 minutes (?!).
 * The template gives helpful guidance
 * Tooling available